View on GitHub

 RoleExclusions are supported for the following policies:

-The M365 Defender Secure Configuration Baseline includes several policies that help ensure an organization has configured protections for sensitive accounts, groups, or domains.
-The ScubaGear configuration file can be used along with policy-specific variables to inform the ScubaGear assessment checks which accounts, groups, and domains the organization considers sensitive.
+The M365 Secure Configuration Security Suite Baseline includes several policies that help ensure an organization has configured protections for sensitive accounts and domains.
+The ScubaGear configuration file can be used along with policy-specific variables to inform the ScubaGear assessment checks which accounts and domains the organization considers sensitive.

-All Defender related policy-specific variables are found under the Defender configuration namespace key within the ScubaGear configuration file.
-Defender policy items with associated configuration variables are:
+All Security Suite related policy-specific variables are found under the SecuritySuite configuration namespace key within the ScubaGear configuration file.
+SecuritySuite policy items with associated configuration variables are:

 User impersonation protection

-The policy MS.DEFENDER.2.1v1 supports a variable called SensitiveUsers that can be defined as a list of sensitive user accounts denoted by a display name and email address in the Strict and Standard Preset Security Policies impersonation protection section.
+The policy MS.SECURITYSUITE.2.1v1 supports a variable called SensitiveUsers that can be defined as a list of sensitive user accounts denoted by a display name and email address in the impersonation protection section of anti-phishing policies.

 Agency Partner Domain Impersonation

-The policy MS.DEFENDER.2.3v1 supports a variable called PartnerDomains that can be defined as a list of sensitive DNS domains used by important partner organizations for which impersonation protection should be enabled in both the Standard and Strict Preset Security Profiles.
+The policy MS.SECURTIYSUITE.2.3v1 supports a variable called PartnerDomains that can be defined as a list of sensitive DNS domains used by important partner organizations for which impersonation protection should be enabled in anti-phish policies.

 Anchors and Aliases